m-weigand/geccoinv/docs/doc/design_overview.rst

 Design Overview
 ===============

-The aim of this project is to implement a framework for the multi dimensional inversion of multi-frequency complex resistivity data.
-However, the core interface was implemented to accomodate arbitrary data and model parameters.
+The core interface is implemented to accomodate arbitrary data and model parameters.
 This should allow the use of this framework for other purposes, e.g. the imaging of single frequency complex resistivity data.

 The use of arbitrary dimensions allows the implementation of e.g. time-regularization or even space-time regularization.
 In addition, multiple